active-group/reacl-c/doc/intro.md

 item; the action handler is not 'attached' to the given item in any way.
-New state is passed unchanged to the inner item, and any state changes made by it are passed upwards, and messages sent to the returned item are forwarded to the inner item.
+New state is passed unchanged to the inner item, and any state changes made by it are passed upwards, and messages sent to the resulting item are forwarded to the inner item.

 There is also `c/map-actions`, that can be used to simply transform actions on their way up in the tree.